loum/makester/README.md

 ### `makefiles/compose.mk`
 To use add `include makester/makefiles/compose.mk` to your `Makefile`.

+Traditional Makester capability has supported
+[docker compose](https://docs.docker.com/engine/reference/commandline/compose/) capability as a basic multi-container orchestration facility.
+Makester strategy is to move more into the Kubernetes space so support for `makefiles/compose.mk` will continue to diminish over time.

+> **_NOTE:_** Support for PyPI `docker-compose` has been completely removed as there does not appear to be a roadmap within that project to move to [docker compose V2](https://docs.docker.com/compose/compose-v2/).

 As of [Moby 20.10.13](https://github.com/moby/moby/releases/tag/v20.10.13), [docker compose V2](https://docs.docker.com/compose/compose-v2/) is integrated into the Docker CLI.
 This means that we do not need to support the installation of the standalone [docker-compose](https://docs.docker.com/compose/install/other/).

 #### Variables